-The Cancer Genomics Laboratory of Zhaoyu Li, Ph.D., at Mayo Clinic in Florida investigates genetic and epigenetic mechanisms of tissue-specific gene regulation during cancer progression, tissue development and stem cell differentiation, and related studies on cancer therapeutics.
+The Cancer Genomics Laboratory of Zhaoyu Li, Ph.D., at Mayo Clinic in Jacksonville, Florida, investigates genetic and epigenetic mechanisms of tissue-specific gene regulation during cancer progression, tissue development and stem cell differentiation.

-The Cancer Genomics Laboratory is also conducting research to identify the genomic and epigenomic landscapes in regulating stem cell differentiation and their impact on cancer progression using genomic and bioinformatics approaches.
+The Cancer Genomics Lab is also conducting research to identify the genomic and epigenomic landscapes in regulating stem cell differentiation and their impact on cancer progression using genomic and bioinformatics approaches.

 Research collaborations can help advance scientific discovery.
 Our lab is affiliated with several other research areas at Mayo Clinic to help advance our cancer research:

 About Dr. Li